-'''

 { any; }

-'''

-is specified as the address_match_list for the listen-on-v6 option, the server does not bind a separate socket to each IPv6 interface address as it does for IPv4 if the operating system has enough API support for IPv6 (specifically if it conforms to RFC 3493 and RFC 3542).
+is specified as the address\match\list for the listen-on-v6 option, the server does not bind a separate socket to each IPv6 interface address as it does for IPv4 if the operating system has enough API support for IPv6 (specifically if it conforms to RFC 3493 and RFC 3542).
 Instead, it listens on the IPv6 wildcard address.
 If the system only has incomplete API support for IPv6, however, the behavior is the same as that for IPv4.

 A list of particular IPv6 addresses can also be specified, in which case the server listens on a separate socket for each specified address, regardless of whether the desired API is supported by the system.
+IPv4 addresses specified in listen-on-v6 will be ignored, with a logged warning.